ryanfleharty/spring-boot-intro/lessons/starting-a-boot-project/README.md

     </build>
 ```

 Now that our dependencies are set up, let's create a new package inside the src/main/java folder.
-Let's just call it `hello` for our classic hello world example.
+You could name this package however you'd like - I just called it `hello` for our classic hello world example.

-Create a new class called `Application` to serve as the entry point into our app.
+Inside of this package/directory, create a new class called `Application` to serve as the entry point into our app.
 This class will contain our `main` function, which will actually run the application.

 ``` java
 import org.springframework.boot.SpringApplication;